 Now, let’s compare that with flying drones commercially.

-To recap, the general rules for flying drones in Australia remain the same regardless of your reason for flying, but flying drones for work involves getting accreditation and drone registration in addition to complying with the safety regulations.
-Let’s go through these essentials once again:
+To recap, the general rules for flying drones in Australia remain the same regardless of your reason for flying, but flying drones for work also involves getting accreditation and drone registration.

 You must not fly your drone higher than 120 metres (400 feet) above ground level as it may be dangerous to other aircrafts and their passengers